kinode-dao/kinode-book/src/kit/boot-fake-node.md

 The name of the fake node; defaults to `fake.os`.

-### `--network-router-port`
+### `--fakechain-port`

-Run the fake node network router on this port; defaults to `9001`.
+Run the anvil chain on this port; defaults to `8545`.
-Additional fake nodes must point to the same port to connect to the fake node network.
+Additional fake nodes must point to the same port to connect to the chain.

 ### `--rpc`